JuchokJuk/calc-script/README.md

 # CalcScript: A library for building reusable and maintainable CSS `calc()` expressions with TypeScript.

 CalcScript is a library for crafting complex CSS calc() expressions.
 It simplifies working with intricate expressions by allowing developers to break them into smaller, reusable parts using JavaScript.
-The library is designed exclusively for build-time use with the [`vite-plugin-compile-time`](https://github.com/egoist/vite-plugin-compile-time), ensuring no additional code is shipped to the final bundle.
+The library is designed for build-time use with the [`vite-plugin-compile-time`](https://github.com/egoist/vite-plugin-compile-time), ensuring no additional code is shipped to the final bundle.

 ---